keshavjha005/MovieStarReact-Moviesearch-/README.md

 <h1>MovieFlix</h1>

-MovieFlix is a movie searching app created using Vite, React, SCSS, and the TMDB API.
-With MovieFlix, you can search for movies, watch their trailers, check out their cast, and filter movies by different genres.
+Moviestar is a movie searching app created using Vite, React, SCSS, and the TMDB API.
+With Moviestar, you can search for movies, watch their trailers, check out their cast, and filter movies by different genres.